erjank/teaching/load.md

 > check that it's getting the same information on both channels.
 >
 > Learning is therefore more effective when redundant information is
-> *not* being presented simultaneously in two different channels.
+> *not* presented simultaneously in two different channels.
 For
 > example, people find it harder to learn from a video that has both
 > narration and on-screen captions than from one that has either the
 > narration or the captions but not both.
 >
+> The key word in the previous paragraph is "redundant".
+It turns out
-> This is also why it's more effective to draw a diagram piece by piece
+> that it's more effective to draw a diagram piece by piece while
-> while teaching rather than presenting the whole thing at once.
-If
+> teaching rather than presenting the whole thing at once.
+If parts
-> parts of the diagram appear at the same time as things are being said,
+> of the diagram appear at the same time as things are being said, the
-> the two will be correlated in the learner's memory, so that pointing
+> two will be correlated in the learner's memory.
+Pointing at part of
-> at part of the diagram will trigger recall of what was being said.
+> the diagram later will trigger recall of what was being said when
+> that part was being drawn.

 Another way to use cognitive load theory to construct exercises is called a _[Parson's Problem](gloss.md#parsons-problem)_.
 If you are